angyansheng/100theorems/100theorems.md

 _"There are exactly 5 regular convex polyhedra."_
 - Construction is non-trivial, eg. why does the dodecahedron close up properly?
 - The final book of Euclid's Elements was devoted to proving this

+__Fundamental theorem of arithmetic__ (Euclid ~300 BC, al-Farisi ~1300, Gauss 1801)\
+_"Every integer greater than 1 can be uniquely written as a product of primes."_
+- Key lemmas were present in Euclid's Elements
+- First clearly stated and proved in Gauss's Disquisitiones Arithmeticae

 __Area of a circle__ (Archimedes ~250 BC)\
 _"The area of a circle is equal to the area of a right triangle with the radius as height and the circumference as base."_